mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/reference/api/database-users-create-a-user/).

 ## Programmatic API Keys

-  To grant programmatic access to an organization or project using only the API, you can create an API key.
-API keys:
+  One may grant programmatic access to MongoDB Atlas by creating a Programmatic API key with access to a organization and project(s).
+  Programmatic API Keys:

-  Have two parts: a Public Key and a Private Key.
+  - Have two parts, a public key and a private key
-  Cannot be used to log into Atlas through the user interface.
+  - Cannot be used to log into Atlas through the user interface
-  Must be granted roles as you would Users to make sure the API Keys can call API endpoints without errors.
+  - Must be granted appropriate roles to complete required tasks
-  Can belong to one organization, but may be granted access to any number of projects in that organization.
+  - Must belong to one organization, but may be granted access to any number of projects in that organization.
+  - May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation).

-  Most secrets engines must be configured in advance before they can perform their functions.
+  Most Secrets Engines must be configured in advance before they can perform their functions.
 These steps are usually completed by an operator or configuration management tool.